kizeo/kizeo-forms-documentations/docs/kizeo-connector-installation.md

 ### **Java**

-Developped in Java, this connector requires [Java Runtime Environment 7](https://www.java.com/en/download/win8.jsp).
+Developped in Java, this connector requires <a href="https://www.java.com/en/download/win8.jsp" target="_blank">Java Runtime Environment 7</a>.
 Thanks to Java, this connector can be used on various environments such as Unix, Windows or Mac.

 ### **Database**